Spearhead-Industries/rbx-run/README.md

 rbx-run test [PATH]
 ```

 You can use rbx-run to perform rudimentary unit testing.

-When you call `rbx-run test`, an RBX_RUN_TEST function is injected into the global environment.
+The test command generally has the same functionality as `run`, except;

+- A test function is injected.
+- The game loop is never started.

-RBX_RUN_TEST accepts two arguments; (1) a string to identify the test, and (2) a function to run.
+A function titled `RBX_RUN_TEST` is added to the global environment and accepts two arguments; (1) a string to identify the test, and (2) a function to run.

 A test is deemed to pass if the function executes successfully, and is deemed to fail if it throws an error.